-- (a) Prior to handover of the building the Building Contractor shall arrange to have mains water from a drinking water tap in the school sampled and tested for compliance with S.I.
+- (a) Prior to handover of the building the Building Contractor shall arrange to have mains water from a drinking water tap sampled and tested for compliance with S.I.
 No. 122 of 2014 titled "European Union (Drinking Water) Regulations 2014 by an NSAI accredited test laboratory.
 The original copy of the results and report must be forwarded to the Employer's Representative (ER).
 The time required for testing and submission of acceptable results must be factored into the Building Contractor's Programme of Works. - (b) All test results must be in compliance with S.I.
-No. 122 of 2014 titled "European Union (Drinking Water) Regulations 2014. - (c) A second identical test to that described in (a) above shall be undertaken at Month 9 of the Defects Liability Period. - (d) In ensuring the highest quality in the Mains Water Distribution System, the commissioning and sign off of the system must include the following:
+No. 122 of 2014 titled "European Union (Drinking Water) Regulations 2014.

-- "As Installed Drawings" with, in particular, the total Mains Water Distribution System volume noted i.e. from the boiler house to the mains storage tank in the roof space - Appropriate certification of the Mains Water Distribution System, including a record of the materials used and a copy of the official EU approval of their use with mains water and drinking water systems - A record of the commissioning and disinfection of the Mains Water Distribution System, including a record of the disinfection chemicals used and a copy of the official EU approval for their use with mains water as well as drinking water systems - A copy of the water sampling and analysis report outlined in (a) above, - (e) A second identical test to that described in (a) above shall be undertaken at Month 9 of the Defects Liability Period to verify that the quality of the water is still in compliance with S.I.
-No. 122 of 2014 titled "European Union (Drinking Water) Regulations 2014. - (f) Failure of any sample to meet the drinking water standards outlined in S.I.
-No. 122 of 2014 titled "European Union (Drinking Water) Regulations 2014 if attributable to the School's mains water system, including drinking water taps/connections to water boilers etc, will require remediation by the Contractor before the issue of the Final Certificate on the building contract. - (g) Primary schools are open for 183 days each year and closed at weekends and during holiday periods.
-While there is no scientifically grounded explicit guidance in relation to flushing out mains water distribution system after periods of stagnation the DoES would offer the following advice and guidance to schools. - Consideration should be given to flushing one volume of the Mains Water Distribution System after periods of significant stagnation where there has been little if any circulation in the system e.g. school holiday periods - For completeness each drinking water tap should also be opened in order to replace the stagnant water in the tap and "dead leg" with fresh water. - (h) The Building Services Consulting Engineer should brief the school at the official Hand Over of the completed building on the following: - Operation and Maintenance of the Mains Water Distribution System - The importance of draining the Mains Water Distribution System after periods of closure during the school year to remove stagnant water - The DoES advice and guidance on avoiding stagnation in Mains Water Distribution System in schools
+- (c) In ensuring the highest quality in the Mains Water Distribution System, the commissioning and sign off of the system must include the following: - "As Installed Drawings" with, in particular, the total Mains Water Distribution System volume noted i.e. from the boiler house to the mains storage tank in the roof space - Appropriate certification of the Mains Water Distribution System, including a record of the materials used and a copy of the official EU approval of their use with mains water and drinking water systems - A record of the commissioning and disinfection of the Mains Water Distribution System, including a record of the disinfection chemicals used and a copy of the official EU approval for their use with mains water as well as drinking water systems - A copy of the water sampling and analysis report outlined in (a) above, - (d) A second identical test to that described in (a) above shall be undertaken at Month 9 of the Defects Liability Period to verify that the quality of the water is still in compliance with S.I.
+No. 122 of 2014 titled "European Union (Drinking Water) Regulations 2014. - (e) Failure of any sample to meet the drinking water standards outlined in S.I.
+No. 122 of 2014 titled "European Union (Drinking Water) Regulations 2014 if attributable to the School's mains water and drinking water system, including drinking water taps/connections to water boilers etc, will require remediation by the Contractor before the issue of the Final Certificate on the building contract. - (f) Post primary schools are open for 167 days each year and closed at weekends and during holiday periods.
+While there is no scientifically grounded explicit guidance in relation to flushing out mains water distribution system after periods of stagnation the DoES would offer the following advice and guidance to schools. - Consideration should be given to flushing one volume of the Mains Water Distribution System after periods of significant stagnation where there has been little if any circulation in the system e.g. school holiday periods - For completeness each drinking water tap should also be opened in order to replace the stagnant water in the tap and "dead leg" with fresh water. - (g) The Building Services Consulting Engineer should brief the school at the official Hand Over of the completed building on the following: - Operation and Maintenance of the Mains Water Distribution System - The importance of draining the Mains Water Distribution System after periods of closure during the school year to remove stagnant water - The DoES advice and guidance on avoiding stagnation in Mains Water Distribution System in schools